AI on the Front Line: Troubleshooting Field Service with AI at TransLogic

 Q: For those hesitant to adopt AI tools, what advice would you give?

-A: I think if you’re already thinking about AI, pull the trigger and definitely go for it, because I think it can be helpful for most organizations.
+Kevin Williams: I think if you’re already thinking about AI, pull the trigger and definitely go for it, because I think it can be helpful for most organizations.
 But also dedicate the time and resources to mold it into the tool you want.
-Once you do, the AI tool will do what AI is supposed to do—learn with you, grow with your organization, and provide the answers that can help your team fix your equipment faster and spend less time on the phone.
+Once you do, the AI tool will do what AI is supposed to do.
+Learn with you, grow with your organization, and provide the answers that can help your team fix your equipment faster and spend less time on the phone.